delhatch/PiPod_ePaper/README.md

 <p>With the LCD screen, with the backlight on, during playback, the current draw is 266 mA.</p>
 <p>With the LCD screen, with the backlight off, during playback, the current draw is 220 mA.</p>
 <p>With the e-Paper screen, during playback, the current draw is 210 mA.</p>
 <p>So the e-Paper screen reduces the current drain from the battery by 10 mA.
 Over one battery "full-charge play until discharged" cycle this equates to 15 more minutes of playtime.
-And that assumes the LCD backlight is OFF the entire time (so you cannot ever view the display) which is un-realistic.
-So the e-Paper screen is definitely a major improvement in battery life (playback time).</p>
+And that assumes the LCD backlight is OFF the entire time (so you cannot ever view the display) which is un-realistic.</p>
+<p>So the e-Paper screen is definitely a major improvement in battery life (playback time), and useability.</p>
 <h3>Instructions</h3>
 <li>To come soon.
 It basically follows the instructions in PiPod_Zero2W, but with the lite OS, and the need to install the wavershare-epaper libraries.
 Also the wiring from the e-Paper module to the Pi Zero 2 W is unique, and critical.
 Diagram to come.</li>
 <h3>Fix the Waveshare Bug</h3>